-Partner & Head of the Derby and Stoke Clinical Negligence units
+Partner & Head of Clinical Negligence for Derby, West Midlands & North West

 She has been praised for her direct approach being able to explain complex medical terminology to Claimants and make them feel at ease when going through a very difficult and traumatic process.
 Her aim is to take away the stress of seeking compensation at what is very often an emotional and disturbing time.
 Karen is accredited by the Law Society as a clinical negligence specialist and by AvMA the specialist charity dealing with medical accidents.

-Karen is listed as a Leading Individual in Chambers (2020 edition) and is listed as a Recommended Lawyer in the Legal 500 (2020 edition).
+Karen is ranked as a leading individual in Chambers & Partners (2024 edition) and is listed as a Recommended Lawyer in the Legal 500 (2021 edition).

 - Karen achieved a £3.5 million payout comprising of a lump sum together with yearly payments for life for a young woman who had most of her bowel removed as a result of the Defendant’s negligence.
 They had failed to appropriately diagnose and treat her bowel obstruction.
 The money will go to providing for her future care, suitable accommodation and aids and equipment.